Build whanaungatanga

 3. Photo Collages or Vision Boards

-- Students select photos of people, places, things, or activities they like.
+- Learners select photos of people, places, things, or activities they like.

 - Use magazines, printed photos, or digital tools (like Canva or Book Creator).